katiBe3/wp-starter/README.md

 1. You're done?
 Kill your app with `lando destroy -y`

 ## Useful commands
-- You're all done? 💣 Destroy your app with `lando destroy -y`
+- 💣 Destroy your app with `lando destroy -y`